eventum/eventum/docs/wiki/Upgrading.md

 -   Since 3.2.0 MySQL extension was changed from mysql/mysqli to [PDO_MySQL](https://github.com/eventum/eventum/pull/252):

+## Upgrading from versions before 3.5

+You need to upgrade to 3.5.0 first before you can upgrade to versions 3.5.x and above

 ## Upgrading from versions before 3.2

-You need to upgrade to 3.2.0 first before you can upgrade to 3.2.x versions. [#270](https://github.com/eventum/eventum/pull/270)
+You need to upgrade to 3.2.0 first before you can upgrade to versions 3.2.x and above. [#270](https://github.com/eventum/eventum/pull/270)

 ## Upgrading from versions before 3.0